htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     other than ``WaitForExit``.
 The default value is ``False``.

-    This variable controls the behavior of the daemon hook manager when it detects that an instance of the job’s executable is still running as it is time to invoke the job again.
+    This variable controls the behavior of the daemon hook manager when it detects that an instance of the job's executable is still running as it is time to invoke the job again.
 If ``True``, the daemon hook manager will kill the currently running job and then invoke an new instance of the job.
 If ``False``, the existing job invocation is